inxonic/z80fun/README.md

 * The system has 6k Bytes of ROM and 384 Bytes of RAM.
 * There is a really basic Z80 platform support library.
 * There is a Z80 example program written in C that can read and write strings via the USART.
+* The Z80 runs at 1/32 the speed of the AVR which is 250 kHz at 8 MHz.

 ## Hardware